Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-His Boston-based brother Steve Johnson maintained stress for further investigation and offered his personal reward of 1 million Australian dollars ($704,000) for data.
+His Boston-based brother Steve Johnson maintained stress for further investigation and offered his own reward of 1 million Australian dollars ($704,000) for data.
 White was charged in 2020 and police say the reward will doubtless be collected.

 “It’s not my fault,” Scott White allegedly replied.
 “The dumb (expletive) ran off the cliff.”